Today we are sharing with you another fantastic recipe.

 - 500 g (1lb 1oz) baby new potatoes

-- 2 tbsp Peanuts crushed
+- 2 tablespoon Peanuts crushed

 - 1 Chilli sliced thinly (optional)

-- 1 tsp lime juiced
+- 1 teaspoon lime juiced

 - Add beef and onions, fry for 4 minutes until beef has just browned